Submission Policy

 Photographs and figures

-• Photographs, X-rays, CT scans, MRI and photo micro-graphs should be sent in digital format with a minimum resolution of 3.2 mega pixels in JPEG/TIFF compression.
+• Photographs, X-rays, CT scans, MRIs and photomicrographs should be sent in a digital format with a minimum resolution of 3.2 megapixels in JPEG/TIFF compression.

 • The background of photographs must be neutral and preferably white.